Ceramic Tile Installation

 - Bucket with water

-for stabilizing bottom row of tiles.
+- Wood bar for stabilizing bottom row of tiles.
 If there is not an existing row of tiles on your wall, nail or screw a small wood bar directly below the bottom row of where your mural will be installed.
-This will prevent the tiles from slipping down during installation and curing
+This will prevent the tiles from slipping down during installation and curing. use a level to make sure line is level

 Pre Installation

-Lay out your mural on a flat surface.
+Lay out your mural on a flat surface and plan your installation .
 The mural tiles are numbered on the back as in the diagram above.
 The legend starts at the bottom left corner

 Make sure the installation surface is clean and free of wallpaper, grease etc.